ministryofjustice/hmpps-digital-prison-reporting-data-product-definitions-schema/README.md

   - `today(-7,DAYS)`: The date a week ago.
   - `today(2,YEARS)`: The date in 2 years time.
 - **defaultGranularity**: Sets the default granularity for the "granulardaterange" filter type.
 This can be hourly, daily, weekly, monthly, quarterly or annually.
 - **defaultQuickFilterValue**: Sets the default value for a quick filter.
 Values include today, yesterday, last-seven-days, next-year and more.
 The intention is either the "default" or "defaultQuickFilterValue" to be set.
 When this value is set, the "default" filter property must not be set.
-If both "defaultQuickFilterValue" and "default" are set "default" will take precedence.
+If both "defaultQuickFilterValue" and "default" are set "defaultQuickFilterValue" will take precedence.